metagenomics/metagenomics-tk/docs/specification.md

 ### Rules for aggregated output

-Aggregated outputs same as dataset outputs are produced by using the `publish dir` directive with the only difference that no sample identifier is used and the path start with `AGGREGATED`.
+Aggregates outputs in the same way as dataset outputs are produced, by using the publish dir directive with the only difference that no sample identifier are used and the path starts with `AGGREGATED`.

 Example: